 - Entertainment: To arrange for and conduct such dances, dinners, and other social functions as in the judgment of the committee will be of interest to the Club membership and to submit an annual schedule of such functions to the Board of Directors.

-- Grounds: To supervise the management and upkeep of the grounds, and the personnel employed in connection therewith.
+- Building & Grounds: To supervise the management and upkeep of the grounds, and the personnel employed in connection therewith.
 To plan for and supervise the maintenance and repair of the building structures, furnishings and mechanical systems and any remodeling or refurbishing which the Board may authorize.

-- Publicity: To supervise and arrange for all Club publicity and publications.
+- Marketing: To supervise and arrange for all Club publicity and publications.

 - Pool: To supervise, through the Club Manager, the operation and maintenance of the swimming pool and its machinery and the personnel employed in connection therewith, and to recommend rules to the Board for use and operation of the pool and to enforce adopted rules.